 - green onion (see above, Note 2)

-- Coat a 9x13" casserole dish with non-stick cooking spray and set aside.
+- Coat a 9×13" casserole dish with non-stick cooking spray and set aside.

 - If using frozen corn, allow to come to room temperature.
 A quick pan fry in some oil to char the kernels is optional.
 If using fresh corn, grill for 12 minutes on all sides until slightly charred all over OR place on a foil lined baking sheet and broil for 12 minutes, turning on all sides until slightly charred all over.
 Remove from oven and turn oven temperature to 350°F.

 - Allow to cool enough to handle and cut kernels from cob.
 Discard cobs.
 You should have 6 cups total.
 Divide into two bowls; 2 cups in one bowl and 4 cups in the other.

-- To a skillet over medium heat add the oil and quickly sauté the white part of the green onion, diced jalapeño, salt, pepper and cumin.
-After a minute add garlic and sauté a minute more.
+- Add oil to a skillet over medium heat.
+When oil is hot, quickly sauté the white part of the green onion, diced jalapeño, salt, pepper and cumin.
+After a minute, add garlic and sauté a minute more.
 Set aside.

-- In a blender mix together 2 cups of the corn with the milk and melted butter for 30 seconds.
+- To a blender, add 2 cups corn, milk and melted butter.
+Blend on high speed for 30 seconds.
 Set aside.

-- In a large bowl whisk the 2 eggs.
-Pour blended corn milk mixture into the bowl along with the sautéed onion mixture.
-Pour remaining 4 cups of corn, flour and cilantro in the bowl and mix thoroughly.
+- In a large mixing bowl, whisk the 2 eggs.
+Pour blended corn milk mixture and sauteed onion mixture into the bowl.
+Add remaining 4 cups corn, flour and cilantro to the bowl and mix thoroughly to combine.

-- Pour corn mixture in casserole dish and bake at 350°F for 40 minutes.
+- Pour corn pudding mixture into greased casserole dish.
+Bake at 350°F for 40 minutes.
 Remove cornbread pudding from oven and allow to rest 5 minutes.

-- Sprinkle with cotija cheese, chopped green onion tops and a sprinkle of chili powder before serving.
+- Sprinkle with crumbled cheese, chopped green onion tops, and chili seasoning before serving.